EducationMoney.com Homepage EducationMoney Store

 APPLICATION AND AWARD PROCESS:

-Application Procedure: Applicants must include a completed Internship Application Form, an 800 word essay analyzing a piece of legislation sponsored by Congressman Udall that relates to the applicant's interests and career goals, and provide three references, one from a leader in his/her tribe, one from a faculty member in the applicant's field of study, and another individual that can attest to the applicant's potential, and a resume.
-The application packet must be returned by January 31.
+Application Procedure: This program is excluded from coverage under OMB Circular No. A-102.
+This program is excluded from coverage under OMB Circular No. A-110.
+Applicants must include a completed Internship Application Form, an 800 word essay analyzing a piece of legislation sponsored by Congressman Udall that relates to the applicant's interests and career goals, and provide three references, one from a leader in his/her tribe, one from a faculty member in the applicant's field of study, and another individual that can attest to the applicant's potential, and a resume.

-Award Procedure: The Morris K. Udall Foundation will select four or five Native Americans from the academic and professional community to serve as the Udall Review Committee.
-The Udall Foundation will initially verify the contents of the applications packets for completeness and then assemble the information for review by the committee.
-Applicants will be evaluated on the basis of: (1) Outstanding leadership capabilities, (2) academic excellence, (3) commitment to a career in tribal public policy, and (4) dedication to the values exemplified by Morris K. Udall during his career, i.e., civility, integrity and consensus.
-The Review Committee has sole discretion in the selection of the interns.
+Award Procedure: The Morris K. Udall Foundation will select four or five Native Americans from the academic and professional community to serve as the Internship Review Committee.
+The Udall Foundation will initially verify the contents of the application packets for completeness and then assemble the information for review by the committee.
+Applicants will be evaluated on the basis of:

 Range of Approval/Disapproval Time: